KodyJKing/superhot-mcc/notes/superhotmcc-dev-notes/Reversing.md

 The easiest way to find the camera structure is to scan for fov changes as you change zoom on a sniper/pistol.
 The fov is stored in radians.
 It is at offset `0x20` from the camera structure.
 The camera is a global, so it will be at a static address (green results in Cheat Engine).
 You may see another fov value before the camera structure.
 The one you want will be after position, forward and up vectors.
 See `Halo1.hpp:Camera`.

+## Is Game Paused Global

+Just search for 1 when paused and 0 when unpaused.
+You can restrict the search to `MCC-Win64-Shipping.exe` in Cheat Engine.

 # See Also

 [Kavawuvi's map file documentation](https://opencarnage.net/index.php?/topic/6693-halo-map-file-structure-revision-212/)